deepomicslab/CASCAT/README.md

   </div>
 </div>

-**CASCAT** is a **tree-shaped structural causal model** with the local Markov property between clusters and conditional independences to infer a unique cell differentiation trajectory, overcoming Markov equivalence in high-dimensional, non-linear data.
+**CASCAT** is a **tree-shaped structural causal model** with the local Markovian property between clusters and conditional independences to infer a unique cell differentiation trajectory, overcoming Markov equivalence in high-dimensional, non-linear data.
 **CASCAT** **eliminates redundant links** between spatially close but independent cells, creating a causal cell graph that enhances the accuracy of existing spatial clustering algorithms.

 <br/>